SantoriniDave.com

 Atlantis Books’ originial Oia location.

-The original bookstore was set up in a traditional whitewashed cave house in Oia, with steep steps leading down into a cave-like warren of rooms.
+The original bookstore was in a traditional whitewashed cave house in Oia, with steep steps leading down into a cave-like warren of rooms.
 Over the years, it became famous for its selection of books in multiple languages (English, Greek, French, Italian, Spanish, and German), along with a collection of rare editions.
 It had a cozy, literary, bohemian atmosphere, with hand-painted walls, books stacked in every available space, and always a cat or two lounging around.

 Over the years, Atlantis Bookstore functioned not just as a bookstore but also as a cultural hub, hosting literary festivals, readings, film screenings, and artistic gatherings.